John-Yumul/CS121-Fingame/README.md

  ## 🌎Purpose

-<p> In utmost accordance with certain Sustainable Development Goals (SDGs) from the United Nations (UN), this Python-based program entitled Fingame was created in pursuit of these specific objectives. </p>
+<p> In utmost accordance with certain Sustainable Development Goals (SDGs) from the United Nations (UN), this Python-based program entitled <strong>Fingame</strong> was created in pursuit of these specific objectives. </p>

 <table>
 	<tr>